summitaiAU/react-native-ios-calculator/README.md

 ## Usage

 - Tap numeric buttons to input numbers
-- Tap operation buttons (+, -, ×, ÷) to perform operations
+- Tap operation buttons (+, -, Ã—, Ã·) to perform operations
 - Tap '=' to calculate the result
 - Tap 'AC' to clear all input
 - Tap '+/-' to toggle between positive and negative numbers